maetyu-d/fabric/README.md

 - `module` / `use`
   - define a reusable local patch fragment and instantiate it many times with arguments

-That lets you write larger pieces without flattening everything into one long top-level patch.
+These let you write larger pieces without flattening everything into one long top-level patch.

 ## Micro-Sampling And Minimal Tools

-Fabric can now cover short-loop and micro-house style work too.
+Fabric can now cover short-loop and micro-sampling (if connected to a sampler plugin) style work too.

 - `groove`
   - repeating microtiming offsets